 pilgrim road from Baghdad to Mecca, endowed by the spouse of Haroun al-Rashid in

 the early 9th century.

-The Karakhanids, very active builders, were developers of caravansarai architecture of and colossal dimensions.
+The Karakhanids, very active builders, were developers of caravansarai architecture of colossal dimensions.
 They built some ten hans, which served as the prototype for the later Anatolian hans.
 The plans included open courtyards, iwans and covered sections.
 Notable is the celebrated Ribat-i Malik of 1078 on the Bukhara-Samarkand road, with its monumental, highly-decorated pistaq portal and fluted adobe walls.

 The building of hans was an important contribution of the Ghaznevids to Turkish architecture.
 The Ribat-i Mahi near Meshed on the road to Sarakhs was built by Sultan Mahmud in 1019, in memory of Firdawsi, the author of the Shahname.
 It included an 4-iwan courtyard with a domed area behind it.

 Ribat-style caravansarais were also built by the Great Seljuks along the main trade routes.
 Like the ribats of the Karakhanids and the Ghaznevids, they were built with 4-iwan courtyards, and included special small chambers arranged around the courtyard.
 The imposing Ribat-i Sharaf (1114) on the road from Meshed to Sarakhs is especially elaborate, with a double courtyard and impressive stucco decoration.

 There were also huge numbers of ribats in

 Transoxiana at this time, due to the unstable aspect of this frontier area,

 which was not yet thoroughly-Islamicized.
 Undoubtedly many served as hans as well.
 Over time, the ribat came to be used for religious

 and commercial purposes in addition to its original military vocation, and later